Mississippi DUI Penalties

 On occasion, someone will be released on their own recognizance (ROR), but in most cases, a judge will set a bond.
 If a bond is set and cannot be covered by the individual or their family and friends, then the individual will have to contact a bondsman (or have someone he/she knows contact the bondsman for them) in order to post bond and be released from jail.
 Once released from jail, he/she will be given several pieces of paper, one of which will list the date of their initial court appearance.
 If someone is really unfortunate and arrested right before a holiday, then that person may spend a little bit more time waiting on the bond.

 What Paperwork Do I Have When I Bond Out Of Jail In A DUI Case?

 When someone bonds out of jail after receiving a DUI, they will likely leave with a couple of different pieces of paper.
 The first piece of paper will list the bondsman’s information, the amount of the bond, and the court date.
 An individual will also leave with a copy of their citation or ticket, which should list the date and location of the initial court date.
 In Mississippi, an individual may also receive a piece of paper that will serve as a 30-day temporary driver’s license and will list all of the details of the DUI stop, including the blood alcohol level and the arresting officer’s name and signature.
 The individual needs to keep this temporary license somewhere safe in their vehicle, such as the glove box.

-For more information on Penalties For A DUI Conviction In Mississippi, an initial consultation is your next best step.
+For more information on Penalties For A DUI Conviction In Mississippi, a free consultation is your next best step.
 The quicker The Franks Law Firm, PLLC gets involved, the better the result.
 Get the information and legal answers you are seeking by calling (601) 283-2343 today.